henribru/google-api-python-client-stubs/README.md

 Note that the import is only supported in Python 3.7 and above.
 2. Only import the types inside an `if typing.TYPE_CHECKING` block.
 This ensures that the imports are only evaluated during type checking.
 Note that any type not available at runtime is located under the `googleapiclient._apis` package.
-For example, `SheetsResource` should be imported from `googleapiclient._apis.sheets.v4.resources`.
+For example, `SheetsResource` should be imported from `googleapiclient._apis.sheets.v4`.
+Note that nested resources have a nested class structure, e.g. the return type of `sheets_service.spreadsheets().values()` is `SheetsResource.SpreadsheetsResource.ValuesResource`.
 If autocompleting import paths doesn't work you can find the correct path by using Mypy's [reveal_type](https://mypy.readthedocs.io/en/stable/common_issues.html#reveal-type) on the thing you want to explicitly annotate.
 For `TypedDict`s this will also give you useful info about the structure of the dictionary.